 Interested in shooting more film at weddings?
 This tip is for you!

 We get it, shooting film can be a bit scary at first.
-Especially at weddings, where precious memories unfold all day long and it’s your responsibility to document them properly.
+Especially at weddings, where precious memories unfold all day long and it’s your responsibility to document them.
 Learning to trust your gear and your workflow without the safety of a digital back takes some getting used to, but once you hit your rhythm and find your sweet spot, you’ll feel more confident to rinse and repeat, time and time again.

 To do this, shoot multiple film stocks rated at different speeds in different lighting environments.
 Knowledge is power, and these tests will make your choice of which film to shoot in any given situation a no-brainer!
+Learn how to shoot an exposure ramp with film.

 We know—wedding days are fast paced and stopping that extra second to take a meter reading might seem like an extra step you don’t want to take.
 But trust us, when it comes to nailing your exposure and gaining consistent imagery, you want to take meter readings.
 Every time you change shooting environments or there is a shift in lighting (a cloud blocks the sun, for example) you want to re-meter your scene.
 Your future self will thank you.